 Education to become a NASA astronaut

-- Astronaut candidates must have earned a bachelor’s degree from an accredited institution in engineering, biological science, physical science, computer science or mathematics (STEM field).
+- Astronaut candidates must have earned a master’s degree from an accredited institution in engineering, biological science, physical science, computer science or mathematics (STEM field).

 Professional experience to become a NASA astronaut

-NASA requires at least three years of related professional experience obtained after degree completion OR at least 1,000 hours pilot-in-command time on jet aircraft.
+NASA requires at least two years of related professional experience obtained after degree completion OR at least 1,000 hours pilot-in-command time on jet aircraft.

 Other skills and requirements